 And as for that cute little 3G coverage map they have on TV that shows an almost solid red map for Verizon, and a very sparsely spotted blue map for AT&T goes, I live in NJ, and spend pretty much all of my time in NJ.
 Next time you see that commercial, you'll notice that on that sparsely covered AT&T map, NJ is solid blue from top to bottom.
 Whether or not someone in Wyoming has 3G coverage is not my concern.

 I'm not saying that AT&T is "the bomb" or anything.
 I just think that Verizon is not necessarily "it" either.
 To me, AT&T and Verizon is like Coke and Pepsi.
 They will likely always hold the top two spots, and each will always have their faithful and satisfied customers.
+Anyway, here's an interesting article from tech blogger David Pogue about how Verizon is escalating their already suspect business practices.

 This is a good example of how the grass isn't always greener.